gkm2021/AzureARMTemplates/adusers/README.md

-# Create domain userst in Domain Controller
+# Create AD users in Domain Controller

 Click the button below to deploy a forest to Azure.